themormansound/ClockV2.0/README.md

 # ClockV2.0
-An arduino based Euro module for making clock code come to life
+An arduino nano based Euro module for making clock code come to life

 10ish Volt outputs on digital pins 8,9,10 and 11
 4 pots connected to A1, A2, A3 and A4